C Container Collection (CCC)

 Parameters

-[in]mapa pointer to the handle hash map.
+[in]mapa pointer to the handle map.

 [in]typethe type user struct key value.